5afe/cpk-compound-tutorial/TUTORIAL.md

 ## Using CPK instance to invest DAI into Compound

-Now we need to initialize the DAI and Compound DAI token contracts, the ABI can be found [here](https://github.com/gnosis/cpk-compound-example/blob/master/src/abis/CErc20.json):
+First we need to initialize the DAI and Compound DAI token contracts instances, the ABI can be found [here](https://github.com/gnosis/cpk-compound-example/blob/master/src/abis/CErc20.json):

 ```jsx
 import React, { useMemo } from "react"